LLNL/RAJA/docs/sphinx/test_examples.rst

     that can be beneficial in a manycore environment.

   * **Kripke.** Fill this in...
+    The directory 'Kripke-v1.1-baseline' contains the reference version of Kripke v1.1 that uses basic OpenMP threading and zone-sequential sweep traversals.
+It is available at
     `Kripke <https://codesign.llnl.gov/kripke.php>`_

+    The directory 'Kripke-v1.1-RAJA' contains the RAJA version of Kripke v1.1 that uses the nested-loop RAJA forallN traversals and make use of IndexSets to perform hyperplane sweep traversals.

   * **CoMD.** Fill this in...